TheThirteenTeam/SpaceCluster/README.md

+First Place in NASA SpaceApps Locale Stage in Ponta Grossa - State of Paraná - Brazil.

 How to run this app?
 >>Go to "Releases" on the right side of the main repo.
 >>There you can find version v1.0 of the project.